To find out whether to report on the summons date, please call the Jury Line (480) 635-7990.

 In the Gilbert Municipal Court, jurors are summoned to report on Tuesday mornings at 8:30 am.
 The selection process can last up to several hours.
 Any urgent medical or emergency concerns should be brought to the jury bailiff’s attention right away during this time.

 During the initial waiting period, the court cases are being prepared in the courtrooms and the jurors are assembled in the Jury Assembly Room.
-The Jury Assembly Room provides jurors with a coin-operated beverage vending machine, free coffee and free snacks, magazines, free wireless internet in the Quiet Room, several televisions, and a telephone for urgent matters.
+The Jury Assembly Room provides jurors with coffee, snacks, magazines, free wireless internet, televisions, plugs for mobile devices and a telephone for urgent matters.

 When the trial judge is ready to receive a group of jurors in the courtroom, the jury bailiff will escort a small number of jurors into the courtroom, as needed, on a randomly-selected basis.